prockley/Air_Passengers_Dep_raw.densitydesign/README.md

 [Raw by Density Design]: http://raw.densitydesign.org

-I used a Bump Chart with the following settings:-
+I used a Bump Chart with the these settings (Width: 848, Height: 500, Padding: 90, Curve: basis)
-- Width: 848
-- Height: 500
-- Padding: 90
-- Curve: basis

-Once the svg files were generated there were some changes to be made to the underlying code to highlight the data of interest and to make sure that text was not cropped at the side of the image.
+Once the SVG files were generated there were some changes to be made to the underlying code to highlight the data of interest and to make sure that text was not cropped at the side of the image.

 ### Adding SVG graphic to web page

-This was perhaps the most difficult part as vector graphics are harder to insert into pages than normal raster images (such as PNG or JPEG filetypes).
+This was perhaps the most difficult part as vector graphics are harder to insert into pages than normal raster images (such as PNGs or JPEGs).

 As well as inserting the images it is important that they are responsive to different screen sizes ranging from smartphones to PCs.
-The following blog posts on _demosthemes.info_ were very helpful:-
+The following blog posts on _demosthenes.info_ were very helpful:-
 - [Using SVG in Web Pages][1]
 - [Make SVG Responsive][2]